PCI Quarterly Vulnerability Scanning

 The Remediation and Rescanning Cycle

 After you've remediated the findings, you request a rescan from your ASV to verify that the vulnerabilities are actually fixed.
-The rescan usually costs less than the initial scan because it's typically smaller in scope—you're just checking the specific issues that were remediated.
-The rescan is usually done by the same ASV, though you can use another approved scanner if needed.
+The rescan usually costs less than the initial scan because it's typically smaller in scope — you're just checking the specific issues that were remediated.
 A clean rescan, meaning no high or critical vulnerabilities remain, becomes your proof of compliance for that quarter.

 This is where the rubber meets the road: many organizations remediate findings in a panicked rush right before a rescan, then don't maintain the fixes.
 That's not actually compliance.
 PCI expects you to maintain clean scan status continuously, which means applying patches promptly, keeping systems updated, and not letting vulnerabilities accumulate.
 If you remediate vulnerabilities to pass a quarterly scan in month one, then ignore patching for the next two months and new vulnerabilities appear, you're technically non-compliant even if your next scheduled scan isn't until month three.